-The Maryland 2016 legislative session endedshadow-dollar-sign-1239535 on Monday.
+The Maryland 2016 legislative session ended on Monday.
 A friend of mine mentioned that she heard the General Assembly passed an equal pay law in Maryland.
 But guess what?
 There is already an Equal Pay for Equal Work law in Maryland – it’s been in place for almost 25 years!!
 The current law already prohibits employers from discriminating against employees of one sex who work in the “same establishment” and perform work of comparable character or work in the same operation, in the same business, or of the same type by paying a lesser wage than an employee of another sex.

 The equal pay bill mentioned, House Bill 1003, expands the prohibitions on discriminatory pay practices.
 It also adds an entirely new pay transparency provision.
 Specifically: